kokart/liferay_automated_testing/README.md

 Now it's running CircleCI and TestingBOT as selenium hub.
 Chromedrive local file is included but if you want to launch in local you should rename a file called locale to local.
-This file can be found on resources folder, next to chromedriver.exe
+This file can be found on resources folder, next to chromedriver.exe.